tushaar82/VELOX-v4/docs/phase_1_foundation.md

 - Environment configurations documented
 - Basic deployment procedures established

-Phase 1 establishes a solid foundation required for building a sophisticated, scalable, and feature-rich algotrading system with Java microservices for optimal performance.
+Phase 1 establishes the solid foundation required for building a sophisticated, scalable, and feature-rich algotrading system with Java microservices for optimal performance.